 The land that traverses the track between McDonald’s Corner and the village of Kokoda is subject to traditional ownership by PNG custom and the borders between the various landowners is often not clear.
-What is clear is that these people are the traditional custodians of land that is sacred to our heritage and such initiatives would provide an incentive for them to protect and maintain the sites that are now sacred to us.
+What is clear is that these people are the traditional custodians of land that is sacred to our shared wartime heritage and such initiatives would provide an incentive for them to protect and maintain the sites that are now sacred to us.

 Our next opportunity to put Kokoda on the national – and international – agenda appeared in the early stages of planning for the Olympic Torch Relay by the Sydney Organising Committee for the Olympic Games (SOCOG).
 With the announcement of the plan for the torch to be flown into each Pacific nation for four hours we put forward a proposal that the Olympic torch should be carried over the Kokoda Trail.
 SOCOG announced that the relay would be a 100 day ‘celebration’.
 We submitted that is should have one day set aside for ‘commemoration’ (it would have taken 100 Koiari and Orokaiva runners 10 hours to get it across the track) and the remaining 99 days could be for ‘celebration’!

 We then held meetings with senior staff of the SOGOC Olympic Torch Relay organising team and the Federal Minister for Sport and Recreation.
 Everybody expressed the view that it was a good idea but we soon got the feeling that it was not on their agenda.